silencial/silencial.github.io/content/posts/hamming-code.md

 &=c_j
 \end{split}
 $$

 where $c_j$ is the $j$-th column of $H$.

 # Hamming Codes

-A Hamming code of order $r$ where $r$ is a positive integer, is a code generated when we take as parity check matrix $H$ an $r\times(2^r-1)$ matrix with columns that are all the $2^r-1$ nonzero bit strings of length $r$ in any order such that the last $r$ columns form the identity matrix.
+A Hamming code of order $r$, where $r$ is a positive integer, is a code generated when we take as the parity check matrix $H$ an $r\times(2^r-1)$ matrix with columns that are all the $2^r-1$ nonzero bit strings of length $r$ in any order such that the last $r$ columns form the identity matrix.

-To show that the Hamming codes are perfect codes we first need to establish two lemmas.
+To show that Hamming codes are perfect codes, we first need to establish two lemmas.

 **Lemma 1**: A Hamming code of order $r$ contains $2^{n-r}$ codewords where $n=2^r-1$.

 **Lemma 2**: The minimum distance of a Hamming code of order $r$ is $3$ whenever $r$ is a positive integer.

-**Proof:** Since $H$ has columns which are all nonzero and no two of which are the same, it can correct single errors.
-Then the minimum distance of this code is at least $3$.
+**Proof:** Since $H$ has columns which are all nonzero and no two are the same, it can correct single errors.
+Thus, the minimum distance of this code is at least $3$.
 Among the columns of $H$ are the following three columns:

 $$
 c_1=\begin{pmatrix}
 1 \\ 1 \\0 \\ \vdots \\ 0